fciaf420/solana-token-listener/README.md

 ### Token Market Cap Tracking
 - Automatically tracks market cap for tokens you buy
 - Notifies you when tokens hit new multipliers (2x, 3x, etc.)
-- Uses Jupiter API for real-time market cap updates (600 calls/minute)
+- Uses Jupiter API with automatic retries (3 attempts)
+- GeckoTerminal API as backup when Jupiter fails
 - Batch processing for efficient tracking of multiple tokens
 - Tracks any whole number multiple (2x, 3x, ..., 15x, 22x, etc.)
 - Automatically removes tokens when sell messages are detected